karanp41/Infinite-recursive-shape/README.md

 ## Getting Help

 Need some help?
-Leave a comment on the tutorial — this repo is meant as a place to grab the finished code and isn't a support channel.
+Leave a comment or drop me email on karanp41@gmail.com.